evandrocoan/lark/docs/classes.md

 #### iter_subtrees(self)

-Iterates over all the subtrees, never returning to the same node twice (Pushdown's parse-tree is actually a DAG)
+Iterates over all the subtrees, never returning to the same node twice.
+Pushdown's parse-tree is actually a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

+#### iter_subtrees_topdown(self)

+Iterates over all the subtrees, return nodes in order like pretty() does.

 #### \_\_eq\_\_, \_\_hash\_\_